 Large file support

 Game assets are big.
-Textures measured in gigabytes, packaged builds in tens of gigabytes, multi-track audio sessions that refuse to fit in any repository.
-USourceControl was built around exactly these files.
+Textures measured in gigabytes, packaged builds in tens of gigabytes, multi-track audio sessions that don't fit in a normal repo.
+USourceControl stores, versions, and syncs these files at full speed, with nothing to set up.
+Every sync moves only what changed, and it scales to millions of files.

 Purpose-built